svioletg/viMusBot/README.md

 From this point, skip to [Getting Your Credentials](#getting-your-credentials) to finish setting up.

 ### Using The Wizard

+Go to the [latest release](https://github.com/svioletg/viMusBot/releases/latest), and download the `vmb-wizard.py` file, and save it anywhere - the bot will not be setup in its directory, rather it will ask you where to download the files to.

+Installing Python should have installed the Python Launcher for the version you have; assuming this is the case, you can simply double-click the file and it will open a console of its own.

+Follow the instructions on screen.
+You may want to do the steps below for getting your credentials first, just to have them on hand.
+If you're using the wizard, you may ignore any instructions regarding creating files, as it will do this for you.

+Once the setup has finished, the bot will be ready to use in the directory you selected, and you only need to double-click the `bot.py` file to start it.

+Setup will have created a `config.yml` file for you - the default settings should be fine in most cases, but I do suggest you look through it just in case you'd like to change some things.
+You can edit this file in any text editor, although something like Notepad++ will make it a little easier to navigate.

+> *NOTE: If the bot detects any new changes in the default config file, after updating for example, it will merge your settings with the new options.
+This will remove things like comments and extra formatting, so it is reocmmended to keep `config_default.yml` to refer back to if you need help on what a particular option does.*

 ### Getting Your Credentials